WHERE TO COMPLAIN ABOUT

 Collectors may not give information, or threaten to give information, to anyone that could affect your employment.

 Collectors may not contact your employer, friends, acquaintances, family or neighbours unless they have guaranteed or co-signed the loan they are trying to collect, except if they are looking for your address.

-Collectors may not take you to court – unless the collector has taken on the debt from the company that you originally borrowed money from
+Collectors may not take you to court – unless the collector has taken on the debt from the company from whom you originally borrowed money.

 YOU MAY HAVE A VALID COMPLAINT AGAINST A QUEBEC COLLECTION AGENCY IF YOU CAN PROVE ANY OF THE FOLLOWING HAVE OCCURRED